usaid-cs/yesterday-i-learned/canada.md

 ![](https://imgur.com/AGoopEY)

+1. The [spousal support advisory guideline](https://www.justice.gc.ca/eng/fl-df/spousal-epoux/ssag-ldfpae.html) is just that: a guideline.
+It is not law and judges do not have to calculate anything for spousal payments if you get divorced.
 1. According to [Global News](https://globalnews.ca/news/3828447/canada-middle-class-income-inequality/) ("$33-130k" is middle class income), anyone earning $20 an hour is middle class.
 1. [Restaurant workers don't always eat at the restaurant](https://www.cbc.ca/news/canada/kitchener-waterloo/andrew-coppolino-restaurant-staff-after-hours-food-choices-1.5002223).
 1. [Around 5000 houses burn down in Ontario every year.](https://www.mcscs.jus.gov.on.ca/english/FireMarshal/MediaRelationsandResources/FireStatistics/OntarioFires/FireLossesCausesTrendsIssues/stats_causes.html)